CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

 Coherent uniform grid and uniform grid both performed better than naive boid count because naive's O(n) neighbour search time for each boid is just too slow.

 #### Did changing cell width and checking 27 vs 8 neighboring cells affect performance?
 Why or why not?
 Be careful: it is insufficient (and possibly incorrect) to say that 27-cell is slower simply because there are more cells to check!
+Define/undefine #neighbours_27 to check.
+Halving cell width and checking 27 cells instead does not affect performance much.
+I tried it on the 5k boid coherent grid with no visualization and frame rate was about the same (2k fps).

+In theory, it could make performance worse because:
+- the overhead of calculating grid indices is slightly increased due to having more grid cells to check
+- we essentially still access the exact same set of neighbours (eg. if with 8 cells, we are checking dev_pos from indices 0 to 10, with 27 cells, we will still be checking dev_pos from 0 to 10), meaning performance will be about the same for each boid's neighbourhood calculation, not really improved

+On the other hand,
+- there is less branching in the code structure that checks 27 neighbours, that would increase performance

+Both are probably not that noticeable though, at least at 5k boids

 ![](images/frameratesboidcount.png)
 ![](images/frameratesboidcountwithviz.png)